TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.4.9.2 =
+* Correction to bad site admin path in e-mail notification

 = 5.4.9.1 =
 * Changes method used to build paths to images and other plugin files
 * Fixed reciprocal link checker